UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-cybersecsy/Concept02-ProcessIsolation/ProcessIsolation.md

 the reporter.
 Each process has isolated memory space due to how fork duplicates processes.
 All the memory spaces are copied into separate, newly allocated, memory.
 The parent and child maintain separate memory spaces.
-This is important because when a parent executes it's child, the system overwrites the child's memory with that of the process being executed.
+This is important because when the processManager forks and its child executes the reporter, the system overwrites the child's memory with that of the reporter.
+The same thing occurs when the Commander forks and execs the processManager.
 If that memory were shared to begin with, it might allow for an exploit into a child program.

 ## NonExample Description
 In this example, there is one process that creates 10 threads, all of which